symbolicsoft/verifpal/README.md

 Otherwise, you can:

-- *Download and install a release manually*: Releases for Windows, Linux and macOS are available [here](https://source.symbolic.software/verifpal/verifpal/releases).
+- *Download and install a release manually*: Releases for Windows, Linux, macOS and FreeBSD are available [here](https://source.symbolic.software/verifpal/verifpal/releases).
 - *Compile from source*: Keep reading!

 ### Building Verifpal from Source